-- e.g. Unable to determine which cards were put into the bind zone with which effect/ability. - e.g. Unable to determine which cards were originally in the clock, and which cards were flipped for the current damage taken. - e.g. While searching the deck with an effect, unable to remember which pile was the deck and which pile was the hand after handling them repeatedly.
+- e.g. Unable to determine which cards were originally in the clock, and which cards were flipped for the current damage taken. - e.g. While searching the deck with an effect, unable to remember which pile was the deck and which pile was the hand after handling them repeatedly.